Information for Le Mans 'First-Timers'

-There is one very important point to remember.
-There is no 'right' way to do Le Mans, whether you're a first-timer or a seasoned veteran.
+There is a vital point to remember though which is that there is no 'right' way to do Le Mans, whether you're a first-timer or a seasoned veteran.
 You'll get a different slant on what you should aim to do depending on who you talk to and particularly who you go with when you go for the first time.
-For example, there are many people who swear that you can't enjoy Le Mans unless you camp at the circuit while others (particularly old Le Mans soldiers like me - I turned 60 last month) will say that the convenience of a hotel room not too remote from the circuit far far outweighs any advantage of camping.
+By way of example there are many who swear that you cannot enjoy Le Mans properly unless you camp at the circuit whereas others (particularly old Le Mans soldiers like me - I'm now 66) will say that the convenience of a hotel room not too remote from the circuit far far outweighs any advantage of camping.
 There are those who clearly believe that Le Mans is an event that cannot be survived without consuming copious amounts of alcohol.
-That's fine if that's what you want, but try and stay sober enough to see some of the racing!
+That's fine if that's what you want, but at least try and stay sober enough to see some of the racing....
 Whatever I think doesn't make me right or anyone else wrong.
-Whatever you do though, however long you go for, you need to make sure you allow it to soak in through every pore.
+Whatever you do though and however long you go for, you need to make sure you allow it to soak in through every pore.
 There is no atmosphere like it.
-The only thing I would say is an absolute must is to see the cars for an extended period on race night.
-2017 will be my 32nd consecutive Le Mans and I've not slept during the night since 1987.
-I work on the basis that it is just so good that I'm not prepared to miss any of it.
+In my opinion the only absolute must is to see the cars for as long as possible during the race night.
+2023 was my 36th Le Mans and I've avoided sleeping during the night since 1987.
+The racing in full darkness is just so good that I'm not prepared to miss any of it.
 As I've said to many people over the years, you've got a whole year to catch up on your sleep - don't waste this one magical night.....
 But it also means that if you consume a large amount of alcohol during the day and evening on Saturday, you will have absolutely no chance of staying awake during the night.
 It's hard enough to do when you're stone cold sober...

 Note also that information becomes out of date very quickly - almost as quickly as the ACO make changes to my beloved Le Mans circuit - so if you spot something I need to update - let me know.
-Finally, if there's something you want to know, you can always ask me by email or use the excellent Le Mans subforum at Ten Tenths (where I've been a member and moderator for many years).
+Finally, if there's something you want to know, you can always ask me by email or use the excellent Le Mans subforum at Ten Tenths (where I've been a member and moderator for 22 years).